-Mr. Antal Kovács (58) graduated from the Budapest University of Economics with a degree in economics in 1985.
+Mr. Antal Kovács (60) graduated from the Budapest University of Economics with a degree in economics in 1985.
 He began his professional career in 1990 at the Nagyatád branch of K&H Bank, where he worked as a branch manager between 1993 and 1995.
 He has been working at OTP Bank Plc. since 1995, first as a county director and from 1998 as the executive director of OTP Bank's South Transdanubian Region.
 Since 1 July 2007 he has served as OTP Bank's Deputy CEO.
 He has received additional training at the International Training Centre for Bankers and on various courses held by the World Trade Institute.
 He has been a member of OTP Bank's Supervisory Board since 2004.

-András Michnai Director

-Independent Compliance Department

-OTP Bank Plc
+András Michnai Executive Director, Compliance Directorate OTP Bank Plc.

-András Michnai (56), who represents the employees of OTP Bank, graduated from the College of Finance and Accounting.
+András Michnai (58), who represents the employees of OTP Bank, graduated from the College of Finance and Accounting with a degree in business economics.

 He has been an employee of the Bank since 1974, and until 1981 held a variety of posts in the branch network.
 From 1981 he held a management position in the central network coordination department and then in the network.
 From 1994, as deputy management director, he participated in the central coordination of the branch network.
-Since 2005 he has headed the Bank's independent Compliance Department.
+Since 2005 he has headed the Bank's independent Compliance Department (since 2011 a Directorate) as executive director.
 He further expanded his professional skills, earning a masters degree at the College of Finance and Accounting, and is a registered tax advisor.
 He has been a member of OTP Bank's Supervisory Board since 25 April 2008.